-A dry bag will be useful for optics and important documentation, in case of rain, or while on the whale-watching pelagic trip to keep spray off items.
-A dry bag can also keep dust off items when in open-top jeeps.
-A rain guard for your camera equipment could come in handy for the boat trip.
+A dry bag will be useful for optics and important documentation in case of rain, and can help keep dust off items when in open-top jeeps.

 LANGUAGE

 Sri Lanka has two official languages, Sinhala and Tamil - with English as a link language.
 Most people have some knowledge of English.